 Golf course maintenance is a series of actions that are aimed at maintaining the golf course resources and ensuring all the resources work as expected.
-In includes repair and replacement, mowing, ball marks elimination, carts availability, aeration, divot repair, etc. These are some of the repair and maintenance tasks that need to be conducted daily.
+In includes repair and replacement, mowing, ball marks elimination, carts availability, aeration, divot repair, improving playing conditions, etc. These are some of the repair and maintenance tasks that need to be conducted daily.

 Issues like these can be tackled best with preventative maintenance techniques where you routinely schedule small tasks and inspections for everything from pest control to landscaping duties.